SystemsApproach/sdn/trellis.rst

   used to interconnect multiple racks of servers in a datacenter (see :numref:`Figure %s <fig-leaf-spine>`), but it also supports multi-site deployments (see :numref:`Figure %s <fig-trellis>`).
-  Trellis uses only white-box switches to build out the fabric.
+  Trellis uses only bare-metal switches to build out the fabric.
 It can run on a mix of fixed-function and programmable pipelines, but is running in production with the former.